arpeggiorpg/arpeggiorpg/README.md

   - except, you know, backwards compatibility
 - Implement a basic web UI (GHCJS oh boooy)
 - Advanced combat mechanics, in rough order of interest:
-  - casting, for real (see promptForCasting and promptForFinishingCast in Interaction.hs)
-  - combat log should show actual damage, not ability damage
+  - random ability activation
+  - damage absorption (temporary hitpoints)
   - Dispels! (how to target an effect?
 Or maybe it should be chosen for you?)
-  - damage absorption (temporary hitpoints)
-  - cooldown
+  - creature construction?
   - stacking vs refreshing conditions
   - area effects with duration
-  - randomization
-  - crits
+  - randomization/crits (but still allow entering a value, so players can roll their own dice)
   - movement / geography
   - creature visibility
 - Implement three example classes: